Facilities Planning

 From the Superintendent

 As many of you know, back in February I announced that the district would be moving forward with plans to place a bond issue on the November 2024 ballot to fund the construction of a new Monroe High School.
-It is anticipated that the Board will act on this recommendation on Monday, June 24, 2024 at its regular meeting.

 The district has been dealing with overcapacity issues in our school buildings for many years due to significant enrollment growth since the main campus opened.
 Districtwide enrollment has nearly doubled since our main campus was completed, from 1,515 students in 2004 to more than 2,900 students today.
 Monroe’s main campus on Yankee Road, originally designed for 1,955 students K-12, currently houses more than 2,400 students grades 2-12.
 It is critical that we address this challenge to provide the best possible learning environment for all of our students.

-In the spring, Monroe Local Schools was notified by the Ohio Facilities Construction Committee (OFCC) that we have the opportunity to partner with the state for the construction of a new school building.
+In the spring, Monroe Local Schools was notified by the Ohio Facilities Construction Commission (OFCC) that we have the opportunity to partner with the state for the construction of a new school building.
 In simple terms, our community has an opportunity to vote on a bond issue that, upon passage, combines local funds with more than $25 million in state funding to build a new high school.

 When the current main campus bond (3.50 mills) is paid off in 2029, collection of the new bond (3.49 mills) will begin.
 This means that taxpayers will actually see a slight net decrease in taxes.